ScheerleJo/YT-Webservice/README.md

 ## Future Plans for the service

 -   [ ] Adding a functional GUI
+-   [ ] Understand Googles OAuth2.0
+-   [ ] Implement Google OAuth2.0 with Refresh-Tokens
+-   [ ] Research exact api functionality
--   [ ] Finish on top listed commands
+-   [ ] Start with startStream
 -   [ ] Create and set Thumbnails automatically
 -   [ ] Implement Livestreaming without using OBS